 18.WHY IS THE BETA 58 HYBRID CHEAPER THAN THE SM58 HYBRID?
 (ANSWER)This is the old story of supply and demand.
 Yes I know a stock SM58 cost around 100.00 and the Beta 58 is around 170.00 new in there stock form.
 So why is the beta 58 hybrid cheaper than the SM58 version..
 Well this is proof I do not do it for the profit..
 I totally pass on the savings to the customer.
 In the beginning, all I did was the SM58 then I got so many request for other mic elements..such as the 58 beta and the 87 beta..
 So after redesigning them as I did with the SM58, I started sell them also..
 Well quickly the 58 beta started selling more and my whole seller started dropping the price.
 The more I bought the lower the price..
 So instead of keeping the price the same, I kept dropping the price along with my savings.
 So now I can buy the 58 Beta as cheap as a SM58, And they are easier to convert, and they sound much better...
 So naturally I kept dropping the price, and I started selling more...
 Now 98% of the mics I sale are 55 / 58 betas.
 And the customers love them..

 19. DOES THE SUPER 55 HAVE A 58 BETA INSIDE AND WHATS THE DIFFERENCE IN IT AND THE 58 BETA VERSION YOU HAVE?
 (ANSWER)No the Super 55's do not have a true Beta 58 inside.
 It has what they call a modified Beta 58. meaning the basic difference is the resonance chamber is a little smaller and the dynamics are worse and the polar pattern is not even close to a 58 beta.
 In Simple terms..
 They have the same diaphragm and same magnet, But different shape and different magnetic field than a stock 58 beta and although they are close they are not as good with the dynamics (wind noise or puff sounds) and feedback repel.
 So Shure calls it a super cardioid mic, not a Beta 58.
-As far as the difference in mine and theirs.. is this, this design that the Super has is my old design, I did three years ago they copied.
-I have changed my design 6 times since then to make it more like a stock 58 beta Due to complaints I was getting in my older designs... and my newest design cannot get any better... it is top of the line.
-I cant go into detail, But my mics have a better polar pattern and way better design for the dynamics, and you do not get the puff sounds as with the stock Super or the feedback that can happen with the Super... plus I have the full size resonance chamber in my design and its warmer....
-Now it is hard to tell the difference in these things unless you are a perfectionist, but I am, and so are the majority of my customers and My version is better, and I have have three sound production companies with my mics that say the same thing.. and a one who say mine sound better than the stock 58 beta when it comes to wind noise and puffs..
+As far as the difference in mine and theirs.. is this, this design that the Super has is my old design, I did 15 years ago they used.
+I have changed my design 6 times since then to make it more like a stock 58 beta Due to complaints I was getting in my older designs...
+My newest design cannot get any better...
+It is top of the line.
+I cant go into detail, But my mics have a better polar pattern and way better design for the dynamics, and you do not get the puff sounds as with the stock Super or the feedback that can happen with the Super 55...
+Plus I have the full size resonance chamber in my design and its warmer....
+Now it is hard to tell the difference in these things unless you are a perfectionist, but I am, and so are the majority of my customers and My version is better, and I have have three sound production companies with my mics that say the same thing..
+And a one who say mine sound better than the stock 58 beta when it comes to wind noise and puffs..
 But don't worry all the Super 55's I sell, I modify with the changes I've learned over the years to make them better also...
-So if you buy a Super from me it will be better sounding, 10.00 cheaper than stock and you can choose what ever screen color you want!
+So if you buy a Super 55 from me it will be better sounding, 10.00 cheaper than stock and you can choose what ever screen color you want!
 That's the difference.

 20. CAN YOU LIGHT UP MY VINTAGE MICROPHONE?
 (ANSWER) No, if you have a vintage element inside. the lights will not fit, not to mention the old vintage element do not like 48v running through them.
 But if you let me upgrade your element and add XLR to your mic I can light it then.
 If you are wondering why it may be a good idea to upgrade your mic you may want to read #9 above.

 21. HOW DO THE LIGHTS WORK?, or I'M TRYING TO LIGHT MY MIC, CAN YOU SEND ME A WIRING DIAGRAM FOR THE LIGHTS?
 (ANSWER) I'm going to answer this is two ways.
 One for the not so smart, and one for the not so dumb.
 For the not so dumb people.
 I'm going to answer this as if you were asking what powers the lights.
 The lights are powered from your sound board through phantom power.
 This is a switch found on most boards, small and large that are less than 10 years old.
 They label them in many ways.
 Here are some I have seen. ( p.p., P.P.
-P.Pwr, P. power. +48v) they usually have a small button beside this label that can be pushed by your finger, or have been so small that you need the head of a Ink pen or a unfolded paper clip. once its pushed the lights will come on. if you have a dynamic mic it will not effect it.
+P.Pwr, P. power. +48v) they usually have a small button beside this label that can be pushed by your finger, or have been so small that you need the head of a Ink pen or a unfolded paper clip.
+Once its pushed the lights will come on.
+If you have a dynamic mic it will not effect the sound at all.
 It will work regardless if the lights are on or not.
 If you have a condensing mic you need phantom power to make it work so if you have lights they will have to be on all the time on condensing mics.
 Now for the Not so smart.
 For those people who write me and ask things like, can you send me a diagram of how to light a mic?
 Or, I bought a mic from you and I tried to fix the lights and now they are not working correctly, Or something along those lines.
 First off if you are a customer and your lights are not working properly send me the mic, It will be fixed for free.
 But other than that, You are just plain out of your mind to think I'm going to help you figure out my trade secret.
 And for those who think you can back engineer the lights, You are more than welcome to try.
 They are designed to destroy the element like a fuse and designed to fail the lights from ever working again.
 And for the prior customer who tried to back engineer my design and posted his version of what he thought was the correct way to light the mics..
 You are an idiot.
-The way you are showing it will destroy the mic and cause it not to work correctly.
+The way you are showing it will destroy the mic magnet over time and cause it not to work correctly.
 One way, Is your design draws too much power if you are running light in a condensing mic, or running more than one lighted mic on stage.
 You will use all the power and wont be able to run more than two mics at a time.
 Second mistake is the worse.
 You have it to where you will drain the magnet down over the years and change the sound of the mic everyday its hooked up.
 You basically have a electronic magnet wrapped around the main magnet, changing the polar pattern. like wires around a nail with a battery on it.
 No wonder you say.. try at your own risk..
-Idiots!
-You are lucky you got it wrong or I would have sued you..
+Idiot!
 You can see I have customers pics with 5 mics on stage at once all are lighted and two of them are 87 beta's.
 Don't be fooled if you see that blog it will destroy your mic..